Googolplexic/personal-website/src/assets/projects/personal-website/description.md

 ## My own personal website, made via TypeScript + React

 This website serves as my personal portfolio and was built using TypeScript and React.
-The site is hosted on GitHub Pages (and my domain *colemanlai.com*).
+The site is hosted on Vercel (and my domain *colemanlai.com*).
 Some key features I was focussing on:

 - Dark mode support using Tailwind CSS
   - Easy access button to switch between modes